-4.5.2.1 Consultations
+4.5.2.1 Consultation

-Public consultations were carried out during different activities in the Project cycle, using different techniques such as public meeting, small group meeting, informal meeting as per environmental social and procedures of BCAS.
+Public consultation has been carried out during different activities in the Project cycle, using different techniques such as public meeting, small group meeting, informal meeting as per environmental social and procedures of BCAS.
 Meeting minutes of consultation with the stakeholders are shown in the end of this chapter.
-During such consultations, the participants were informed about the project in general and in particular about the following:
+During such consultations the public was informed about the project in general and in particular about the following:

-1. Finalization of the Project plan.

-- 2. Design standards of the Technaf Solartech Energy Limited in relation to the applicable standards of financiers, international standards like WBG, etc. - 3.
+- 1. Finalization of the Project plan. - 2.
+Design standards of the Technaf Solartech Energy Limited in relation to the applicable in FINANCIER, international standards like IFC WB, etc. - 3.
 Health Impacts and their mitigation as part of the Environmental and Social Management Plan (ESMP). - 4.
-Measures taken to avoid public utilities and other social infrastructure such as school, hospital, roads etc. as well as to generate employment opportunities, and assist the development of small enterprises. - 5.
+Measures taken to avoid public utilities and other social infrastructure such as school, hospital, roads etc. as well as to generate employment opportunities, and assist with the development of a small enterprise. - 5.
 To ensure the pollution free environment during operation etc. - 6.
-Social and corporate responsibility and policies to be followed. - 7.
-Payment to the landowners in a timely manner; from whom the project lands was taken on lease. - 8.
+Social and corporate responsibility and policies should be followed. - 7.
+Ensure payment to the landowners on timely manner from whom the project land was taken as lease. - 8.
 Compensation for any damage associated with the project development.